Papilio canadensis

 Distribution

-Canada: most provinces and territories, ranging north of the Circle in Yukon, to Churchill (Manitoba), Little Shagamu River (Ontario), and Schefferville (Quebec).
+Canada: most provinces and territories, ranging north of the Arctic Circle in Yukon, to Churchill (Manitoba), Little Shagamu River (Ontario), and Schefferville (Quebec).
 Absent from southern British Columbia (replaced by P. rutulus) and parts of southwestern Ontario west of Toronto (replaced by P. glaucus).
 Present in western and central Newfoundland; unreported from Labrador.
 United States: northern third of the country.

 Seasonality

 active during spring and summer.
 One per year.
-Adults emerge in May; period extends through summer months. overwinter.
+Adults emerge in May; period extends through summer months.
+Pupae overwinter.

 Diet

-feed on nectar. feed on leaves of woody plants: Betula (birches), Populus (poplars, aspens, cottonwoods), Malus (apple), and Prunus serotina (black cherry).
+feed on nectar.
+Larvae feed on leaves of woody plants: Betula (birches), Populus (poplars, aspens, cottonwoods), Malus (apple), and Prunus serotina (black cherry).

 Host Associations

-• Betula - larval birches
+• Betula - larval plantbirches

-• Populus - larval poplars, aspens, cottonwoods
+• Populus - larval plantpoplars, aspens, cottonwoods

-• Malus - larval apple trees
+• Malus - larval plantapple trees

-• Prunus serotina - larval black cherry
+• Prunus serotina - larval plantblack cherry

 Life Cycle